U.S. Trade Deficit Widens As Imports Jump More Than Exports

 Economists had expected the trade deficit to narrow to $62.2 billion from the $63.2 billion originally reported for the previous month.

-The wider trade deficit came as the value of imports shot up by $4.2 billion or 1.3 percent, while the value of exports jumped by $3.9 billion or 1.5 percent.
+The wider trade deficit came as the value of imports shot up by $4.2 billion or 1.3 percent to $320.4 billion, while the value of exports jumped by $3.9 billion or 1.5 percent to $258.2 billion.

+Imports of consumer goods, including pharmaceuticals, cell phones and other household goods, led the surge in imports, while imports of industrial supplies and materials also saw a notable increase.

+Meanwhile, the report showed a sharp increase in exports of industrial supplies and materials, including nonmonetary gold, crude oil and other petroleum products.

 Copyright(c) 2024 RTTNews.com.
 All Rights Reserved